-AXIS Pharmacy Northwest is proud to announce that Dr. Joan Emery of Woodhaven Veterinary Clinic has been named the “Vet of the Month” for July 2020.
+AXIS Pharmacy Northwest is proud to announce that Dr. Joan Emery of Woodhaven Veterinary Clinic has been named the “Featured Vet” for July 2020.

 This month’s recipient was nominated by one of her clients, Nancy Cohen, who shared these kind words about her: